History of the University of Santo Tomas: Campus in Intramuros

-The campus stood in Intramuros opposite the old church of Santo Domingo.
-It is a site which was bounded on the north by Calle Aduana, on the east by Plaza España, on the south by Plaza Santo Tomás, and on the west by the Ayuntamiento.
+The first campus stood in the walled city of Intramuros opposite the old Santo Domingo Church.
+It is the site that was bounded on the northwest by Aduana (renamed Andres Soriano) Street, on the northeast by Solana Street and Plaza España, on the southeast by Santo Tomás Street and Plaza Santo Tomás, and on the southwest by the Ayuntamiento de Manila.
 The edifice had a lower and upper floor and area of 6239.6 m2.